Nigeria’s Christians in Crisis

 20 FARMS FULLY FUNDED

 ICC has identified several more communities that are in need of these farms.
-Phase 2 will implement these farms in order to give these communities a sustainable source of food & livelihood.
+Our future initiative is to continue implementing these farms to provide these communities with a sustainable source of food & livelihood.

 Help ICC fund more farms!

 These funds will directly support the cultivation and planting of up to 100-acre plots in these communities in need.

 CHOOSE A GIFT: